Nitmiluk National Park

 You can use fishing lures in areas of the Katherine River, but fishing is not permitted in Edith Falls.

 Walkers have plenty of trails to choose from and waterfalls to see, but the ultimate trek is the 62km Jatbula Trail.

-To fully experience Katherine Gorge, take a helicopter ride and get set down for a swim in one of the harder to reach gorges.
+To fully experience Nitmiluk Gorge, take a helicopter ride and get set down for a swim in one of the harder to reach gorges.

 Leliyn (Edith Falls)

 A visit to Leliyn (Edith Falls) in the west of the park should also be on your list.

 Swimming in the lower and upper pools is a must.